The Mind in Practice

-A series of flash presentations from an exciting line-up of speakers will open the event.
-Each speaker will tell the story of a ‘creation’ – presenting their product or service as a case study, and revealing their own intuitions and understandings about the mind.
-Presentations will be followed by Lego Serious Play with Coralie Moore from Urban Playground Berlin.
+A series of flash presentations from an exciting line-up of speakers opened the event.
+Each speaker shared a story of a ‘creation’ – presenting their product or service as a case study, and revealing their own intuitions and understandings about the mind.
+Presentations were followed by Lego Serious Play with Coralie Moore from Urban Playground Berlin.

-In line with the mission of The Human Mind Project to provide an interactive hub for novel forms of debate and dialogue about the mind, The Mind in Practice will be facilitated by Sarah Gillett and organized in collaboration with Abhay Adhikari.
+In line with the mission of The Human Mind Project to provide an interactive hub for novel forms of debate and dialogue about the mind, The Mind in Practice was facilitated by Sarah Gillett and organized in collaboration with Abhay Adhikari.
 Sarah has lead global, cross-sector digital projects, while Abhay is the founder of Dhyaan Design.
-The Human Mind Project is led by Sir Colin Blakemore and managed by Mattia Gallotti at the School of Advanced Study of the University of London.
+The Human Mind Project is led by Sir Colin Blakemore at the School of Advanced Study, University of London.